ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 ### Introduction to Body Type
 A body type is an expression of the size and natural abilities of your character.
 Body types lack a name for each and instead can be described by a name of your own creation, or a list of all the features of a given body type.

-### Ability Score Increase
+### Ability Score Change
-An ability score increase is an increase to your rolled (or bought) stats determined by your unique physicality.
-ASIs are added after you roll your stats, meaning you may choose to allocate them where it would be most helpful to you.
+An ability score change is an increase (and sometimes decrease) to your rolled (or bought) stats determined by your unique physicality.
+ASCs are added after you roll your stats, meaning you may choose to allocate them where it would be most helpful to you.

 ### Important Note
 For the melee damage section of each body size there is a referenced "d1" you do not have to roll a one sided die for this and may simply use 1.
 The damage is only referred to in this way so that rulings that increase melee damage are